ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 ---------

 .. [#] Or even better software requirements document, if any of such exists.
 Otherwise this is a great opportunity to prepare one.
+.. [#] To better understand this term, think about a movie industry: if a scene movie makers are going to film is potentially dangerous and unsafe
+       for the leading actor, his place is taken over by a stunt double.

 .. _Python: http://www.python.org/